-Prerequisite: OHORT 30, 85.
-Course Advisory: OHORT 50.
+Prerequisite: OHORT 30 and 85.
+Course Advisories: SCC minimum English and math standards; OHORT 50.
 Study of the design, installation and maintenance of city, county and state parks and recreational maintenance areas with special emphasis on skills development.
 Field laboratories will develop technician proficiencies and special skills in this area.
 Two hours lecture, three hours lab.